Projects

 With strong self-esteem and positive well-being, women can take on life’s challenges with resilience.
 That’s why we’ve made it our mission to empower girls and women!

-Our support worker, Louise, is trained to help young women feel more confident and empowered through this initiative: Get S.E.T Girls, which supports girls aged 10-16 to understand their worth and realise their potential.
+Our support workers are trained to help young women feel more confident and empowered through this initiative: Get S.E.T Girls, which supports girls aged 10-16 to understand their worth and realise their potential.